CodeCooperation/Hermes/README.md

   hermes translate -d example/i18n/test.json
   ```

-### Options

-- `-k, --api-key <key>`: Set the OpenAI API key.
-- `-t, --openai-session-token <token>`: OpenAI session token, 2 step to get token, If you don't set this, will use OPENAI_API_KEY, will cause fee by api key.
-- `-pu, --openai-proxy-url <url>`: Proxy URL to use for OpenAI API requests.
-- `-m, --model <model>`: OpenAI model to use.
-- `-p, --prompt <prompt>`: OpenAI prompt to use.
-- `-mt, --max-tokens <tokens>`: OpenAI max tokens to use.
-- `-e, --file-extensions <extensions>`: File extensions to read, example: .ts,.tsx
-- `-r, --read-type <type>`: Read files from directory or git stage, example: dir or git.
-- `-s, --read-git-status <name>`: Read files from git stage by status default: A,R,M.
-- `-d, --read-dir-name <name>`: Root name of the directory to read files from, example: src.
-- `-f, --test-file-type <type>`: Generate test file type, example: test or spec.
-- `-n, --test-file-dir-name <name>`: Generate test file directory name, example: __tests__.
-- `-o, --test-file-overwrite <value>`: Generate test file overwrite, default is true.
-- `-w, --review-report-webhook <url>`: Webhook URL to send review report.

 ### Environment Variables options
 See .env

-## Note
-1. You can set all options in `.env` or `.env.local`, which will be used as default options.
-Command options will override the default options.
-2. The webhook currently only works with `seaTalk`.
-If you need to use another channel, please raise a `PR` yourself or ask for help.

 Now go forth and code like a wizard! 🧙‍♂️